The objective of this experiment is to verify Ohm's law.

 Measuring current is different from measuring voltage.
 For voltage, we say "the voltage across a power source or a resistor, but for current, we say " the current through a source or a resistor."
 Suppose you want to measure the voltage across R1 in the following circuit:

-To do this, you need to first set the multi-meter to the appropriate dc voltage setting and then connect its terminals to points a and b (across the resistor) as shown in the following figure:
+To do this, you need to first set the multi-meter to the appropriate dc voltage setting and then connect its terminals to points a and b (across the resistor) as shown in Fig. 3.

 We say that the voltmeter is connected across the resistor.

-In order to measure the current, the circuit must be opened (disconnected) first (Fig. 3), and then the multi-meter must be placed into the circuit as shown in Fig. 4.
+In order to measure the current, the circuit must be opened (disconnected) first (Fig. 4), and then the multi-meter must be placed inside the circuit as shown in Fig. 5.
 Note that an appropriate (safe) current setting must be selected because the multi-meter is now being used as an ammeter.
 First, the circuit is opened.

 Next, the ammeter is placed into the circuit.

-Now that you have paid attention to the way a multi-meter measures current, connect the power source (turned off), a 100 Ω resistor, and a multi-meter (set at an appropriate current setting) in series as shown above (Fig. 4).
+Now that you have paid attention to the way a multi-meter measures current, connect the power source (while off), to a 100Ω resistor, and a multi-meter (set at an appropriate current setting) in series as shown above Fig. 5.

 It is important to always remind yourself of the way current is to be measured.
 The circuit or branch through which the current is to be measured must be opened first, and then the ammeter must be inserted into that branch.